 peduncle

-- A short stalk at the base of a leaf or reproductive structure.
+- A short stalk at the base of a reproductive structure of a non-flowering plant.

 - A bundle of neurons connecting different parts of the brain.